ramon-angosto/ArgosCam/Assambley/README.md

 - HDMI cable
 - Microusb to usb cable

+## Electronics
+Contains the electronics circuit and a list of components. **Go to [this folder](./Electronics/) first**

 ## 3d
-Contains the files that have to be printed and the components to assamble the parts
+Contains the files that have to be printed and the components to assamble the parts. **Also the instructions on how to assamble the casing.**

-## Electronics
-Contains the electronics circuit and a list of components